xzoert/graphene/README.md

           echo $book->title,PHP_EOL;
      }

-What is called query is the sring you pass to the *select* function.
-You can query the databse, as we did in the above example, or directly a type:
+What is called query is the string you pass to the *select* function.
+You can query the database, as we did in the above example, or directly a type:

      foreach ($db->Book->select("#x.title like 'f%'") as $book) {
           echo $book->title,PHP_EOL;